 We also believe that the share of group capital expenditure dedicated to research and innovation should be considered as eligible as it aims to improve our product portfolio to become more sustainable.
 This means that our total eligible capital expenditures is the sum of eligible capital expenditures from transition activities, the capital expenditures estimated for enabling activities, and the amount dedicated to the capital expenditures spent on research and innovation.
-Similarly the total eligible operating expenses are calculated as the sum of eligible operational expenditures for masteria to the operational expenditures estimated for enabling activities, and the amount dedicated to the operational expenditures for masteria at the sum of eligible operational expenditures estimated for enabling activities, and the amount dedicated to the operational expenditures spent on research and innovation.
+Similarly the total eligible operating expenses are calculated as the sum of eligible operational expenditure from transition activities, the operational expenditures estimated for enabling activities, and the amount dedicated to the operational expenditures spent on research and innovation.